krayin/krayin-docs/docs/1.x/themes/create-theme.md

            - <b>assets_path:</b> Responsible for your assets i.e. images, CSS and javascript files, etc.

-           - <b>name:</b> Defines a global name for your theme inside Bagisto.
+           - <b>name:</b> Defines a global name for your theme inside Krayin.

            - <b>parent:</b> This is a magic parameter that you can find in the commented code below the sub-array 'default'.
-Using            this parameter you can make use of existing themes inside Bagisto and just customize them even further.
+Using            this parameter you can make use of existing themes inside Krayin and just customize them even further.
 This        parameter will take the value of the 'name’ parameter listed in the 3rd point above.

 <!-- ![bliss-theme](../../assets/images//theme/bliss-array.png) -->